-- Release all air pressure from air tank.
-See Draining Air Tank in the Maintenance section. - 2.
-Set the Auto/Off lever to "Off", unplug the unit, and relieve all air pressure from the air tank. - B. Using an adjustable wrench loosen outlet tube nut at air tank and pump.
-Carefully move outlet tube away from check valve. - 4.
-Using an adjustable wrench loosen pressure relief tube nut at air tank.
-Carefully - In open position nothing is visible.
+- 1. Release all air pressure from air tank.
+See Draining Air Tank in the Maintenance section. - Set the Auto/Off lever to "Off", shut off the main power disconnect, and relieve all air pressure from the air tank. - 3.
+Using an adjustable wrench loosen outlet tube nut at air tank and pump.
+Carefully move outlet tube away from check valve. - Using an adjustable wrench loosen pressure relief tube nut at air tank.
+Carefully move pressure relief tube away from check valve.

-In closed position disc is visible. - move pressure relief tube away from check valve. - Unscrew the check valve (turn counterclockwise) using a 7/8" open end wrench.
+- Unscrew the check valve (turn counterclockwise) using a 7/8" open end wrench.
 NOTE the orientation for reassembly. - Using a screwdriver, carefully push the valve disc up and down.
-NOTE: The valve disc should move freely up and down on a spring which holds the valve disc in the closed position, if

-- not the check valve needs to be cleaned or replaced. - Clean or replace the check valve.
+NOTE: The valve disc should move freely up and down on a spring which holds the valve disc in the closed position, if not the check valve needs to be cleaned or replaced. - Clean or replace the check valve.
 A solvent, such as paint or varnish remover can be used to clean the check valve. - Apply sealant to the check valve threads.
-Reinstall the check valve (turn clockwise). - 9.
-Replace the pressure release tube.
+Reinstall the check valve (turn clockwise).

+- 9. Replace the pressure release tube.
 Tighten nuts. - 10.
-Replace the outlet tube and tighten nuts. - 11.
-Perform the Break-in Procedure.
+Replace the outlet tube and tighten nuts. - Perform the Break-in Procedure.
 See Break-in Procedure in the Operation section.